Are you preparing for summer with kids at home? In 26 days, my 2 oldest kids will be out of school. *Pause while I make myself a cocktail*

 I thankfully live only 15 minutes from my brother and sister-in-law who have 2 kids similar in age to our 2 oldest.
 We plan to swap kids often, giving us a night off every now and then(well kind of, we still have 2 others – but it’s a break!).

-8. Find Free Local Activities
+8. Find Free Local Activities and Make a Summer Bucket List

+Create a summer bucket list – use this free summer bucket list template.
 We are a member of the Perot Museum of Nature and Science in Dallas which allows us FREE entry all year long!
 We also get free entry to several other Children’s museums that we plan on visiting.
 Check your local libraries as they often have activities.
 Our neighborhood pool and the splash park will be regular stops for sure this summer.

 9. Take a Week off From the Kids